You are currently viewing Direct Taxes and the Government

 b.
 Encourages tax evasion

-In most cases, taxpayers have the responsibility of paying their taxes directly to the government.
+Most times, taxpayers have the responsibility of paying their taxes directly to the government.
 For example, in payment of business income tax such as the tax on rental income and turnover tax (TOT), the taxpayers remit the tax directly to the government.
 This means that taxpayers are personally responsible for paying the tax directly to the government.

 c.
 Not imposed on everybody